OfficeDev/VBA-content/VBA/Excel-VBA/articles/about-coauthoring-in-excel.md

 ### <a name="UseEvents"></a>Add-ins that leverage events

 Your add-in or macro may already subscribe to save or change events.
-With the introduction of co-authoring, there is the potential for:
+With the introduction of co authoring, there is the potential for:

 - [Issues with **BeforeSave** or **AfterSave** events](#SaveEvents)
 - [Issues with Change events](#ChangeEvents)